 Simon Messner, Student Counsellor

-Simon is our counsellor.
-He is here to assist students with any problems that they may have whilst they are studying at CET.
+Simon and Nadezhda are our counsellors.
+They are here to assist students with any problems that they may have whilst they are studying at CET.

 Phone: 02 9036 7937

-In the event CET's counsellor is unavailable, you are welcome to contact the Student Representative Council (SRC) for assistance.
+In the event the CET counsellors are unavailable, you are welcome to contact the Student Representative Council (SRC) for assistance.